mysticmind/reversemarkdown-net/README.md

 If you have used and benefitted from this library.
 Please feel free to buy me a coffee!<br>
 <a href='https://ko-fi.com/babuannamalai' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi4.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a> <a href="https://www.buymeacoffee.com/babuannamalai" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

-Note that the library's initial implementation is based on the Ruby based Html to Markdown converter [ xijo/reverse_markdown](https://github.com/xijo/reverse_markdown).

 ## Usage

 Install the package from NuGet using `Install-Package ReverseMarkdown` or clone the repository and built it yourself.